alexmyczko/yaku-ns/README.md

   Yaku-NS is a DNS server that implements a subset of the DNS protocol.

-  For a full featured DNS server check the BIND
-  For a very secure DNS server (not complete, with a silly license) check DJBDNS For an alternative (almost complete) DNS server implementation check DENTS For a new upcoming GPL DNS implementation check MARADNS
+  For an alternative (almost complete) DNS server implementation check DENTS For a new upcoming GPL DNS implementation check MARADNS

   The goal is to provide an easy to configure GPLed alternative for:

-	* A DNS server for myself.
-I'm unable to configure bind
+	* A DNS server for myself
 	* A primary/secondary DNS server
 	* Forward only DNS server
 	* Dial-up systems